 Use oils with sun protective properties on a daily basis.

 Certain carrier oils such as red raspberry seed oil, cranberry seed oil, avocado oil, and carrot seed oil are known to boost the skin’s own natural sun protective properties.

 It’s important to note that neither green tea, nor plant oils like these are meant to serve as sun protection on their own, as they are not FDA-tested or approved, broad spectrum sunscreens.
 However, they are wonderful ingredients to have in your daily summertime skincare regimen to help boost your skin’s resilience.
 Look for them also as ingredients in sunscreen.

 In my Good Morning Washington segment, the oil that I applied was Rain4est Essentials Skin Care’s beautiful Canopy Radiance Serum, which was created by Create Your Skincare Pro graduate, Abby Mason.

 Wear protective clothing and take shade breaks.

-Sunscreen is not enough to protect your skin outdoors all day, no matter how often you reapply it–and that’s the truth!
+Sunscreen is not enough to protect your skin from UV exposure outdoors all day, no matter how often you reapply it–and that’s the truth!
 Protective clothing like big floppy hats, sunglasses, and caftans are great ways to add sun protection (that isn’t sticky and won’t rub or wash off).

 Did you learn something new from this article about how to protect your skin from chlorine and the sun?